 Magdalena is a mixed-media abstract artist with a Masters Degree in Art and a Diploma in Textiles.
 She has a strong affinity to nature and loves to explore new ideas and places.
 Her work is thoughtful and often self-reflective.

 Born in 1974, Magdalena studied art for 10 years in the university town of Lublin in Poland, supporting herself and her university fees by working full time at a local art studio and studying in the evenings and weekends.
-After moving to Cambridge, England in 2005 she found various venues in which to display her work and received her first offer for permanent gallery representation in 2008.
-In 2009 Magdalena moved to a town near Zurich, Switzerland, where she continued painting whilst raising her young children.
-Six years later, Magdalena and her family followed their dream of living in Spain and after spending a few years under the fierce Madrid sun, now lives in the picturesque, milder region of Asturias in the far north of the country, where she supports her family with her continuing artistic explorations.
+After moving to Cambridge, England nearly twenty years ago, she found various venues in which to display her work and received her first offer of permanent gallery representation in 2008.
+A year later Magdalena moved to a town near Zurich, Switzerland, where she continued painting whilst raising her young children.
+In 2015 Magdalena and her family followed their dream of living in Spain and after spending a few years under the fierce Madrid sun, now lives in the picturesque, milder region of Asturias in the far north of the country, where she supports her family with her continuing artistic explorations.